Forthcoming Event – October 2015

 If you are a practitioner, academic or policy maker or if you support the NAYJ aims, why not consider becoming a member?
 Membership benefits – from as little as £18 per annum – include:

-- The weekly SCYJ youth justice e mail, keeping you up to date with policy, practice and legislation news and information
+- Weekly SCYJ youth justice e mail, keeping you up to date with policy, practice and legislation news and information

 - Access to Youth Justice; an international journal